Contemporary vs Classical Piano Lessons: Which is Better?

 Many students who study piano should have at least a vague idea of the style of music they would like to play.
 A student who loves the music of Beethoven and Chopin will prefer classical piano lessons taught in the traditional style.
 Those who love the synth genius of Jean-Paul Jarre or the syncopated madness of Chick Corea will want lessons in a more contemporary style.
 Each of these types of lessons has its own place and its own challenges, and many students will find that one comes more naturally to them than another.
+To find piano lessons in Toronto to help you learn any of these styles, contact Elite Music.

 Classical Piano Lessons

-Classical piano lessons emphasise excellent sheet music reading skills along with extensive scale and arpeggio studies for impeccable speed and agility.
-The level of complexity an accomplished classical pianist can read and perform at is beyond any comparison.
+Classical piano lessons emphasize excellent sheet music reading skills along with extensive scale and arpeggio studies for impeccable speed and agility.
+The level of complexity an accomplished classical pianist can read and perform is beyond any comparison.
 However, one disadvantage of exclusively traditional piano lessons is pronounced difficulty with playing by ear, creating accompaniments, and improvising on-the-fly.
 We’ve seen plenty of accomplished classical pianists be able to play Fantaisie-Impromptu perfectly but struggle to play “Happy Birthday” with chords and improvisation by ear.
 No joke.

-If classical piano is something you’d like to explore, we recommend studying with Colin Frotten for musical theatre or Constantine Caravassilis for classical composition.
+If the classical piano is something you’d like to explore, we recommend studying with Colin Frotten for musical theatre or Constantine Caravassilis for classical composition.
 You can even take a trial lesson with each of them to see who clicks the best with you.

 Contemporary Piano Lessons